Cross functional teams / Matrix Management / Virtual Teams

 • It can be unclear who are the decision makers and who should be involved so it is often safer to invite everyone.

-Over time, this creates a reinforcing loop: more ambiguity leads to more meetings, which in turn reduces time for the thinking and clarification that would reduce ambiguity in the first place.
+Over time, this creates a reinforcing loop: more ambiguity leads to more discussions, which in turn reduces time for the thinking and clarification that would reduce ambiguity in the first place.

 The cost of meetings is not just the hours spent in the room.
 A well as time preparing the real impact shows up in slower decisions, weaker ownership, and reduced execution quality.
-In making a sustained difference to meetings we always start with a business case to justify it as a priority like any other productivity investment.
-The process is detailed in our book Kill, Bad Meetings.
+In making a sustained difference we always start with a business case to justify it as a priority like any other productivity investment.
+The process is detailed in our book.

-Multiple large‑scale studies show how deeply meetings now dominate leaders’ time:
+Multiple large‑scale studies show how deeply this problem now dominates leaders’ time:

 • Knowledge workers spend 15–17 hours per week in meetings on average, with significantly higher figures for managers and executives.

-• Research summarized by McKinsey shows that when meetings are poorly designed, decision making becomes slower and less effective, with executives reporting that a large proportion of their decision time is wasted
+• Research summarized by McKinsey shows that when they are poorly designed, decision making becomes slower and less effective, with executives reporting that a large proportion of their decision time is wasted

 These figures rarely include preparation time, follow‑up, or the cost of fragmented attention.